2580vfrhureal/notes/interview-prep/BQ/Storys.md

 **Result:**
 The dynamic monitoring tool greatly improved our efficiency.
 What used to take two days now only took a few minutes.
 By moving the control to a centralized configuration, we reduced the need for constant code changes and releases.
 This not only improved our operational speed but also empowered non-technical teams to adjust monitoring as needed.

+### Pagination

+**Situation:**
+In my current role, I faced a challenge when dealing with pagination in a high-traffic system.
+We initially used the simple MySQL LIMIT OFFSET approach for pagination, which worked fine for basic scenarios where the dataset was relatively small.
+However, as our system scaled and users needed to query larger datasets, especially during peak traffic, we started experiencing significant performance degradation.
+The deep pagination queries were slow, putting a strain on the database and causing a negative impact on overall system performance.

+**Task:**
+I needed to find a more efficient pagination solution that could handle high traffic and large datasets without compromising on performance.
+The solution had to be flexible enough to accommodate different business needs, such as scenarios where we had complex search requirements or the need for real-time data.

+**Action:**
+I researched and experimented with different pagination techniques, tailoring them to specific use cases within our system.
+Here’s the approach I took:

+1. **Limit Offset Pagination:**
+   This method remained our go-to for simple scenarios where users needed to jump to specific pages and view total record counts.
+However, I recognized its limitations for deep pagination, so I restricted its use to lightweight queries where deep pagination was unlikely.

+2. **Primary Key-Based Pagination:**
+   For scenarios involving deep pagination, I introduced primary key-based pagination.
+Instead of relying on offset, I modified the queries to filter results based on the last seen primary key.
+This reduced the load on the database by narrowing the search range with each successive query.
+This method significantly improved performance and reduced the risk of slow queries during peak traffic.

+3. **HasMore Rolling Pagination:**
+   In scenarios where users didn’t need to know the total number of records, such as infinite scrolling interfaces, I implemented a rolling pagination method.
+Instead of fetching total records, I retrieved one extra record per page to determine if more data existed (hasMore = true).
+This avoided the need for SELECT COUNT(\*) queries and optimized performance for user interfaces that didn't require total record counts.

+4. **ElasticSearch Pagination:**
+   For complex search scenarios where performance was critical, I leveraged ElasticSearch.
+Although ElasticSearch also supports pagination similar to MySQL, I carefully tuned the pagination depth to avoid performance degradation.
+This approach proved useful for both B2B and B2C scenarios where users often performed complex searches over large datasets.
+I also ensured that ElasticSearch indexes were kept up-to-date with MySQL, understanding the trade-offs between real-time data and performance.

+**Result:**
+By implementing these different pagination strategies, I was able to optimize our system for various use cases:

+- The primary key-based pagination improved performance in high-traffic scenarios, reducing the load on our database.
+- Rolling pagination enhanced the user experience in apps with infinite scrolling, while simultaneously decreasing the overall query cost.
+- ElasticSearch-based pagination enabled us to handle complex search queries efficiently, especially for business-critical scenarios with large datasets.

+Ultimately, this flexible approach allowed our system to scale effectively, improved performance, and provided a better user experience.
+It also prevented potential outages during peak traffic, aligning with Amazon’s “Customer Obsession” and “Bias for Action” principles by ensuring our customers had a seamless experience.